Client Software vs Web Browser: Desktop Apps vs Web Apps

 Video conferencing is a category where the shift to browser-based delivery has been especially significant.

 The traditional model required every participant to download and install a client application before joining a call.
-This created friction: people running into installation errors, IT departments blocking downloads on managed devices, participants on unfamiliar machines (a hotel business centre, a borrowed laptop) unable to join.
+This created friction: people running into installation errors, IT departments blocking downloads on managed devices, and participants on unfamiliar machines (a hotel business centre, a borrowed laptop) unable to join.

 WebRTC (Web Real-Time Communication) changed this.
 It's a set of protocols built into modern browsers that enables real-time audio, video, and data transmission – directly in the browser, with no plugins or downloads needed.
 When you join a browser-based video call, your browser uses WebRTC to establish encrypted peer-to-peer or server-mediated connections.